akhilrajmailbox/YouTube/README.md

-## Auto Pilot for subscribe on Others Channel with pre defined messages and reply to comments
+## Auto Pilot for subscribe on Others Channel with pre defined messages and reply to comments (auto)

 **Note :** Update the following in the script before running